IJuanTM/Simpl/README.md

 #### How view works:

 - In the view folder is where you want to create every page you want on your site, for example: `login.phtml` and `cart.phtml`.
-In these files you of course want to type your HTML code as well as PHP where necessary.
+In these files, you of course want to type your HTML code as well as PHP where necessary.

 - I recommend making a .scss file for every page you make in the view folder to increase code visibility and make it easier to change things later.
 But this is not mandatory for it to function.
 Just make sure to add each of these files to the `main.scss` imports.

-- Thats it for adding pages to your site in the view folder.
+- That's it for adding pages to your site in the view folder.
 Very easy and very quick.

 <br>